aruzikulov/BS4-Themes/README.md

 In order to compile the assets and run it on local you need to follow these steps:

-1. To see the themes open index.html file inside 'src' folder
+1. To see the themes download them and open index.html file inside 'src' folder

 2. For Development:
 - Clone the repo.
 - Install [NodeJS](https://nodejs.org/)
-- Run `npm install`
+- Inside any Theme folder Run `npm install`
 - Run `npm start`

 ## License